sminez/ad/README.md

 ## Why?

-I've used [vim][0] for years now (more recently [neovim][1]) and I really love the core editor itself.
-A while back I discovered [acme][2] through a fantastic [screencast][3] from Russ Cox, showing how you could interface with it via plan filesystem protocol, allowing you to run pretty much whatever you want inside of the editor (in any language) so long as you can interact with that protocol. _That_ I absolutely love, but the lack of modal editing and requirement to use the mouse when I'm sat with my laptop is proving hard to get used to, so I set about looking at how to port over some of the acme ideas into vim (namely the load/execute semantics via the plumber and the idea of exposing the editor state in a really simple way to client programs).
+I've used [vim][0] for years now (more recently [neovim][1] and [kakoune][2]) and I really love the core editor itself.
+A while back I discovered [acme][3] through a fantastic [screencast][4] from Russ Cox, showing how you could interface with it via plan filesystem protocol, allowing you to run pretty much whatever you want inside of the editor (in any language) so long as you can interact with that protocol. _That_ I absolutely love, but the lack of modal editing and requirement to use the mouse when I'm sat with my laptop is proving hard to get used to, so I set about looking at how to port over some of the acme ideas into vim (namely the load/execute semantics via the plumber and the idea of exposing the editor state in a really simple way to client programs).